a4amresh/dev-starter-guides/docs/ai-ml-beginner-guide.md

 10. **Online Learning**: Continuously updating models as new data arrives in real-time without retraining from scratch.

+For more details on each category, refer to the [detailed documentation](ml-types.md).

 ---

 ## 🔹 AI/ML Workflow